bogdan-veliscu/django-book/memory-bank/progress.md

 # Progress: Conduit API Performance Optimization

 ## Current Status
 We have completed the first phase of optimizations by configuring memory limits for all Docker containers and reducing the worker count.
+We've also fixed a critical middleware issue that was preventing article creation.
 We are now moving to the next phases of optimization.

 ## What Works
-- The application is functional but experiencing performance issues
+- The application is functional with article creation now working properly
 - Database queries use select_related and prefetch_related for some optimization
 - Basic caching is implemented for unauthenticated users
 - The Docker setup has been improved with memory limits and reduced worker count
+- The GlobalCacheMiddleware has been fixed to properly handle async/sync contexts

 ## Completed Optimizations
 1. **Worker Configuration Adjustments**: